Mark Lynas: Main work and publications

 In 2004, Lynas' High Tide: The Truth About Our Climate Crisis was published by Macmillan Publishers on its Picador imprint.
-He has also contributed to a book entitled Fragile Earth: Views of a Changing World published by Collins, which presents before-and-after images of some of the natural changes which have happened to the world in recent years, including the Indian Ocean tsunami and Hurricane Katrina, alongside a bleak look at the effects of mankind's actions on the planet.
+He has also contributed to a book entitled Fragile Earth: Views of a Changing World published by Collins, which presents before-and-after images of some of the changes which have happened to the world in recent years, including the Indian Ocean tsunami and Hurricane Katrina, alongside a bleak look at the effects of mankind's actions on the planet.

 In January 2007, Lynas published Gem Carbon Counter, containing instructions to calculate people's personal carbon emissions and recommendations about how to reduce their impact on the atmosphere.

 In 2007, he published Six Degrees: Our Future on a Hotter Planet, a book detailing the progressive effect of global warming in several planetary ecosystems, from 1 degree to 6 degrees and further of average temperature rise of the planet.
 Special coverage is given to the positive feedback mechanisms that could dramatically accelerate the climate change, possibly putting the climate on a runaway path.
 As a possible end scenario the release of methane hydrate from the bottom of the oceans could replicate the end-Permian extinction event.
 This book won the Royal Society's science book of the year award in 2008.

 In 2008, National Geographic released a documentary film based on Lynas's book, entitled Six Degrees Could Change the World.

-In 2010, Lynas published an article in the New Statesman entitled "Why We Greens Keep Getting It Wrong" and the same year was the main contributor to a UK Channel 4 Television programme called "What the Green Movement Got Wrong."
+In 2010, Lynas published an article in the New Statesman entitled "Why We Greens Keep Getting It Wrong" and the same year was the main contributor to a UK Channel 4 Television programme called "What the Green Movement Got Wrong".
 In these he explained that he now felt that several of his previous strongly held beliefs were wrong.
 For example, he suggested that opposition by environmentalists, such as himself, to the development of nuclear energy had speeded up climate change, and that GM crops were necessary to feed the world.

 This latter position was attacked as patronising and naive by some developing world commentators, including one featured in a Channel Four debate after the programme aired.
 A number of experts also criticised Lynas's factual errors in contributing to the film.
 British environmentalist George Monbiot wrote in the Guardian that '[Stewart] Brand and Lynas present themselves as heretics.
 But their convenient fictions chime with the thinking of the new establishment: corporations, thinktanks, neoliberal politicians.
 The true heretics are those who remind us that neither social nor environmental progress are possible unless power is confronted.'
-Since writing this, George Monbiot is no longer opposed to nuclear power as an alternative to more polluting sources such as coal.
+Since writing this, George Monbiot is no longer opposed to nuclear power as an alternative to more polluting sources such as coal and has himself written a book about alternative proteins and meat substitutes many of which require high-tech genetics.